Many beginners are not aware of the many different Doubles Formations you can use to win points in doubles tennis.

 This article will look at some of the options you can use and highlight the advantages and disadvantages of using each one.

 1. Both Back Doubles Formation

-As its name suggests the Both Back Doubles Formation involves both players starting each point from the baseline and is probably the first formation you will use when you first start to play tennis as many beginners feel more comfortable playing from the baseline and are often hesitant to play points at the net.
+As its name suggests the Both Back Formation involves both players starting each point from the baseline and is probably the first one you will use when you first start to play tennis as many beginners feel more comfortable playing from the baseline.

 The difference between the pros and recreational players is that although the pros may start the point with both back, they will look to get into the net as soon as they can.

-Whereas many recreational players will play the full point from the baseline and never look to move into the net.
+Whereas many recreational players will play the full point from the baseline and will never look to move forward to finish a point.

 - As it is a more defensive in nature, it is harder for your opponents to hit winners as they have no net player to pick on